Alex Cameron (artist): Biography

-Cameron was raised in the scenic Georgian Bay area of Perry Sound, ON.
+Cameron was born in Toronto but raised in the scenic Georgian Bay area of Perry Sound, ON.
 His mother was a painter and his uncle was a designer in New York City.
 While visiting his uncle in New York City, Cameron was introduced to American abstract expressionist painting.
-Cameron studied at the New School of Art under Graham Coughtry, Gordon Rayner, Dennis Burton and Robert Markle.
+Cameron studied at the New School of Art with Graham Coughtry, Gordon Rayner, Dennis Burton and Robert Markle.
 While in school, Cameron focused on formal planning and carefully drawn sketches before applying paint to a canvas.
 In his early career, Cameron worked as a studio assistant to Jack Bush from 1972 to 1976.
 Bush is said to have influenced Cameron's "lyrical semi-abstract painting style", as well as his thick impasto application of paint.
 Through Bush, Cameron met and maintained an ongoing, close relationship with the art critic Clement Greenberg.

-Inspired by artists such as Frank Stella, Bush, Painters Eleven and the Group of Seven, Cameron's paintings primarily feature brightly colored, abstractions, which can be seen in his later work as landscapes.
+Inspired by artists such as Frank Stella, Bush, Painters Eleven and the Group of Seven, Cameron's paintings primarily featured brightly colored, abstractions, which can be seen in his later work as landscapes.
 According to Cameron, he began his career as an artist in 1969.
-The artist's early works in the 1970s were "flat, unmodulated fields of color transversed by sketchy cartoon-like drawing".
-In the early 1980s Cameron's style developed into the "long horizontal and vertical lines of color punctuated by curves, squiggles and free hand geometry" that can be seen in his landscapes today.
+The artist's early works in the 1970s were "flat, unmodulated fields of color transversed by sketchy cartoon-like drawing", sometimes influenced by working for over a decade as a mechanic for champion Formula 1 and 2 motorcycle racer, Miles Baldwin.
+In the early 1980s Cameron's style developed into the "long horizontal and vertical lines of color punctuated by curves, squiggles and free hand geometry" that can be seen in his later landscapes.
 "The suggestion of trees or horizon is often roughly preserved but the real business of the paintings is the rhythm of line, mass, depth and color".

 What separates Cameron from other abstract artists is his concern with "creating the illusion of depth and dimension on a two-dimensional surface".
 He achieves this by creating a composition composed of a foreground, middle distance and distance.
 The distance usually contains a sunlit cloud-filled sky, the middle distance shows the watery surface of lakes or streams with a mountainous shore beyond.
 The foreground typically displays rocks, earth and vegetation.

-Speaking of his own compositions, Alex Cameron describes his skies as "color fields", explaining that he "has a sky just so [he] can stick stuff in it".
-Today, Cameron spends his time painting going back and forth between landscapes and abstracts.
+Speaking of his own compositions, Alex Cameron described his skies as "colour fields", explaining that he "has a sky just so [he] can stick stuff in it".
+In his later work, Cameron spent his time painting going back and forth between landscapes and abstracts.
 This explains why abstract elements can often be found in the artist's landscapes.

-With increased impasto, Cameron paints by "squeezing paint out of tubes in finger-width squiggles, dashes and dots".
-The artist churns out, on average, one painting a week, but is able to create pieces from start to finish very quickly.
-He has been known to finish a 6 x 6 ft. work in one day.
-All of Cameron's titles are invented after the work is completed.
+With increased impasto, Cameron painted by "squeezing paint out of tubes in finger-width squiggles, dashes and dots".
+The artist churned out, on average, one painting a week, but was able to create pieces from start to finish very quickly.
+He was known to finish a 6 x 6 ft. work in one day.
+All of Cameron's titles were invented after the work was completed.